Configure an Aruba Instant AP

 Why BLE?

-Bluetooth Low Energy devices may spontaneously transmit advertising packets for discovery and interaction, an abundant source of ambient data which can be received by the AP's BLE radio.
+Bluetooth Low Energy devices may spontaneously transmit advertising packets for discovery, interaction and telemetry, an abundant source of ambient data which can be received by the AP's BLE radio.

 IoT Radio Profiles